1: Demonstrative Pronouns

 ふるい たてもの old building

-The following are contrasting pairs of い-adjectives.
-The adjectives marked by a green flag flag are -adjectives to be introduced later.
-Adjectives in square brackets [ ] will be introduced in a subsequent lesson.
+The following list shows contrasting pairs of -adjectives.
+Some adjectives, marked with a green flag, do not have a natural contrasting form as an -adjective; in those cases, the contrast is expressed using a -adjective instead. -adjectives will be introduced later.
+Adjectives shown in square brackets [ ] will be introduced in a subsequent lesson.

 おおきい large ちいさい small